 - Who is this person?

-- What company do they belong to?
+- What company or account do they belong to?

 - What happened last?